LucynaKush1nada/asnekrassov/README.md

 - 👀 I’m interested in music, programming, sport.
 - 🌱 I’m currently learning React & TS
 - 💞️ I want to cooperate with interesting people
-- 📫 How to reach me: a.s.nekrassov@gmail.com
+- 📫 How to reach me: a.s.nekrassov@gmail.com | nekrassovandres@yandex.ru